 - Waking up with a headache, sore throat or dry mouth

 How are sleep disorders diagnosed?

-Our board-certified physicians can conduct a comprehensive sleep study to determine the underlying cause of your symptoms.
-Our state-of-the-art Manhattan sleep lab performs polysomnography (sleep studies) including home sleep studies to accurately diagnose your sleep disorder.
+Our board-certified physicians can conduct a comprehensive home sleep study to accurately diagnose your sleep disorder and determine the underlying cause of your symptoms.

 If you’re suffering from symptoms of any sleep disorders, the first step to feeling better is getting a sleep study performed to accurately diagnose your condition.
-To schedule a sleep study at eos sleep diagnostics’ NYC sleep lab, call 212.752.4345 or fill out the form on this page to request an appointment with one of our sleep specialists.
+To schedule a sleep study at eos sleep diagnostics, call 212.873.6036 or fill out the form on this page to request an appointment with one of our sleep specialists.